billdueber/match_map/README.md

 A MatchMap is a hash-like with the following properties:

+* The return value is always a (possibly empty) array
 * keys can be anything that responds to '==' (e.g., strings) or regular expressions
 * keys cannot be repeated (mirroring how a hash works, but see below about multiple values)
 * arguments are compared to non-pattern keys based on ==